quzhi1/ScalaPlayground/README.md

 - Null is a subtype of all reference types (i.e. any subtype of AnyRef).
 It has a single value identified by the keyword literal `null`.
 - Nil is empty collection.
 So `Nil != null`
 - Implicit conversion is very useful for Java <-> Scala type conversion
+- Generic method and generic class can infer type from value

 # Classes, tuples and traits
 - Traits == Java interface